Home > Introduction to Hub

 Secondly, we have the Agent toolbar.
 Clicking on your photo will display a drop-down with agent settings and a logout button.

-As mentioned above, you can navigate to your agent settings by clicking on your name, at the top-right-hand corner of Hub.
+As mentioned above, you can navigate to your agent settings by clicking on your name, at the top-right-hand corner of the Hub.
 This will make an additional pop-up window appear, like so:

 If you click on your agent photo, this will allow you to change the photo.
 If you click on the pen icon next to your agent name, you also have the ability to edit this.
-Any changes you make to your name here will have an effect on the Hub Portal.
+Any changes you make to your name here will have an effect on the Conversations Hub.
 For example, your teammates will only be able to Ping you (@Mention) using your updated name, and the previous one will no longer work.
 The agent photo available here is for the purposes of team chat and internal chats only, and won’t be visible to visitors.
 To change the visitor-facing photo, you will need the administrator to change the photo in the Admin Dashboard (Settings -> Agent Settings -> Edit Profile).
 You can read more about how to do this here.

 Below this, you will see the option to enable Auto-Pause (4).
-This can be helpful if you have a habit of leaving your Hub Portal logged in, for example.
+This can be helpful if you have a habit of leaving your Conversations Hub logged in, for example.
 It will ensures that after a certain amount of time has passed, the account will be paused automatically.
 Enabling this prompts you to select a time period to wait before pausing.
 Setting this to None disables this automatically.

 If you scroll further down in the Agent Preferences Pop up window, you will see even more settings and options to configure: